okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 # **DeleteResourceSetResource**
 > void DeleteResourceSetResource (string resourceSetId, string resourceId)

-Delete a Resource from a resource set
+Delete a Resource from a Resource Set

-Deletes a resource identified by `resourceId` from a resource set
+Deletes a resource identified by `resourceId` from a Resource Set

 ### Example
 ```csharp